the problem(s) with dating Emma Swan

 Henry kisses her on the cheek—she’s got at least another year before he’s too old to do stuff like that without emotional trauma involved—and asks if it’s okay if he goes to bed, as if he’s afraid to leave her alone.

-She stays on the couch and watches Monica and Chandler get married on Friends until she falls asleep.
+She stays on the couch and turns the TV on mute until she falls asleep.

-In the morning, she’s wrapped in a blanket that smells like Emma—that is Emma’s, she’s pretty sure because it’s dark green and plaid—and everything seems a little dimmer.
+In the morning, she’s wrapped in a blanket that smells like Emma—that is Emma’s, she’s pretty sure because it’s dark green and plaid—and everything seems a little dimmer, a little lighter.

 It’s easy when Emma comes back to apologize, standing sheepishly on the front porch with her hands in her pockets looking like she got barely any sleep the night before.

-It’s easy, even though they trip over each other for a solid 5 minutes, each of them trying to apologize first.
+It’s easy, even though they trip over each other for a solid forty seconds, each of them trying to apologize first.
 It’s not perfect, but Emma is warm and firm in Regina’s arms, her lips soft and familiar and reassuring as she whispers, “I’m sorry,” but it’s fine.

 More than fine.